Programmable Quantum-Like bits from Signed Regular Graphs: Framework Extensions

 Additionally, it is interesting to study what single-QL-bit unitary transformations would look like in this framework.
-We have demonstrated the construction of arbitrary QL-bits directly, but have yet to demonstrate how to get there from an initial state, say $\kpsi = \kp$.
+We have demonstrated the direct construction of arbitrary QL-bits, but have yet to demonstrate how to reach a target state from an initial state, say $\kpsi = \kp$.
 Such transformations were implied abstractly in \cite{amati2025qlbits} via graph tensor products.
-It is more interesting to do so while maintaining the same number of nodes and general graph properties (regularity, etc.); explicitly this would be taking our construction of $\kpsi = \kp$ in \Cref{lem:basic_comp_eigvecs} to $\kpsi = a\kp + b\km$ in \Cref{thm:arb_state_construction}.
+It would be interesting to realize them while maintaining the same number of nodes and the same general graph properties; explicitly, this would take the construction $\kpsi = \kp$ in \Cref{lem:basic_comp_eigvecs} to $\kpsi = a\kp + b\km$ in \Cref{thm:arb_state_construction}.